finbourne/lusid-sdk-java/sdk/docs/TransactionConfigurationApi.md

     TransactionConfigurationApi apiInstance = new TransactionConfigurationApi(defaultClient);
-    String source = "source_example"; // String | The source to set the transaction configuration for String type = "type_example"; // String | One of the transaction configuration alias types to uniquely identify the configuration
+    String source = "source_example"; // String | The source to set the transaction configuration for String type = "type_example"; // String | One of the transaction configuration alias types to uniquely identify the configuration.
+If this type does not exist, then a new transaction type is created using the body of the request in the given source, without including this type
     TransactionTypeRequest transactionTypeRequest = new TransactionTypeRequest(); // TransactionTypeRequest | The transaction configuration to set
     String scope = "default"; // String | The scope in which the transaction types exists.
 When not supplied the scope is 'default'. try {